Baltimore state’s attorney drops Keith Davis Jr.’s criminal cases

 In his finding, Nugent wrote that there was no weapon recovered in the cell where the altercation happened and that the surveillance video did not show what prosecutors claimed in charging documents.

-Former state’s attorney spokeswoman Zy Richardson said at the time the office charged Davis in the jail fight because he was awarded a new trial and they considered him “a public safety threat.”
+A former state’s attorney spokeswoman said at the time the office charged Davis in the jail fight because he was awarded a new trial and they considered him “a public safety threat.”

 All the while, Kelly Davis and a group of supporters known as “Team Keith,” continued organizing against Mosby.
 In 2018, they protested during a state’s attorney candidate debate and Mosby addressed the criticism by proclaiming “violent repeat offenders do not like me,” though Davis hadn’t been convicted of a crime of violence before and his wife had no criminal record.